FraunhoferIVI/helyos-documentation/docs/source/3-helyos-and-client-apps/communication.rst

     response = requests.post(url, headers=headers, json=body_data)

-Using graphQL python libraries this can be written more concisely.
-By using our `helyOS-javascript-sdk <https://github.com/FraunhoferIVI/helyOS-javascript-sdk>`_, the above code becomes:
+ Using GraphQL python libraries, this can be written more concisely.
+ By using our helyOS- Javascript SDK  `helyOS-javascript-sdk <https://github.com/FraunhoferIVI/helyOS-javascript-sdk>`_, the above code becomes:

 .. code:: JavaScript